St Scholastica Day riot: Dispute

-On 10 February 1355—Saint Scholastica Day—several university students went for a drink at the Swindlestock Tavern.
-The tavern was located in the centre of Oxford, on the corner of St Aldate's and Queen Street, at Carfax; the tavern was a regular drinking spot for the students.
-Two of the group were Walter de Spryngeheuse and Roger de Chesterfield, beneficed clergymen from South West England; de Spryngeheuse was the former rector of Hamden, Somerset.
-They were served wine by John de Croydon, who was the tavern's vintner or possibly the landlord, although the scholar Louis Brewer Hall and the antiquarian Anthony Wood, among others, describe him as a friend of John de Bereford, who was the tavern's owner and the mayor of Oxford.
+On 10 February 1355—St Scholastica's Day—several university students went for a drink at the Swindlestock Tavern.
+The tavern was located in the centre of Oxford, on the corner of St Aldate's and Queen Street, at Quatrevoies (now Carfax); the tavern was a regular drinking spot for the students.
+Two of the group were Walter de Spryngeheuse and Roger de Chesterfield, beneficed clergymen from South West England; de Spryngeheuse was the rector of Cricket St Thomas in Somerset and de Chesterfield was the rector of Ipplepen in Devon.
+They were served wine by John de Croydon (also given as John Croidon), who was the tavern's vintner; the antiquarian Anthony Wood, among others, describes him as a friend of John de Bereford, who was the tavern's owner and the mayor of Oxford.
 De Spryngeheuse and de Chesterfield complained to de Croydon that the wine was sub-standard and asked that they be served a better drink.
-De Croydon refused to listen to the complaints and, according to Wood, "several snappish words passed" between the men before de Croydon gave them "stubborn and saucy language".
+De Croydon refused to listen to the complaints and an argument developed between the men.
 As a result de Chesterfield threw his drink in de Croydon's face.
 Sources differ on what happened next: according to those sympathetic to the university, de Chesterfield threw his wooden drinking vessel at de Croydon's head; those sympathetic to the townsfolk say the student beat him around the head with the pot.
 A petition by the town authorities to Parliament said the students "threw the said wine in the face of John Croidon, taverner, and then with the said quart pot beat the said John".

-Other customers—both locals and students—joined in the fight, which spilled out of the tavern and onto the junction at Carfax.
+Other customers—both locals and students—joined in the fight, which spilled out of the tavern and onto the crossroads now known as Carfax.
 Within half an hour the brawl had developed into a riot.
 To summon assistance, the locals rang the bell at St Martin's, the town's church; the students rang the bells of the University Church of St Mary the Virgin.
-Humphrey de Cherlton, the Chancellor of the University, tried to calm both sides before things got too far out of hand, but arrows were shot at him and he retreated from the scene.
-Men from both sides armed themselves with cudgels, staves and bows and arrows.
+The chancellor of the university, Humphrey de Cherlton, tried to calm both sides before things got too far out of hand, but arrows were shot at him and he retreated from the scene.
+Men from both sides armed themselves.
 When night fell the violence died down; at this stage no-one had been killed or badly wounded.